 Trip Highlights:

-• Scenic flight from Kathmandu to Pokhara and then Jomsom
+- Scenic flight from Kathmandu to Pokhara and then Jomsom

-• High Himalayan passes above 3,800 meters
+- High Himalayan passes above 3,800 meters

-• The walled city Lo Manthang exploration
+- The walled city Lo Manthang exploration

-• Observe the most vibrant festival of the Mustangese people
+- Observe the most vibrant festival of the Mustangese people

-• Visiting the ancient monasteries of the ethnic villages
+- Visiting the ancient monasteries of the ethnic villages

 Tiji Festival Upper Mustang trek is a must-do journey once in a lifetime that takes you to the Northern Himalayas.
 The Last Forbidden Kingdom of Lo Manthang is a popular restricted area trekking in Nepal in which you can observe many festivals.
-If you plan Upper Mustang hiking in the third week of May, you can be a part of Tiji festival.
-It is the most colourful festival celebrated by the people living in this wonderland of the trans-Himalayan region.
+If you plan Upper Mustang hiking in the third week of May, you can be a part of the Tiji festival.
+It is the most colorful festival celebrated by the people living in this wonderland of the trans-Himalayan region.
 This trek also rewards you with the Tibetan Buddhist culture and tradition that has a high amount of influence over there.

 Tiji Festival is the greatest festival celebrated in Upper Mustang to mark the victory of virtue over vice.
 If you want to be a part of this fabulous Buddhist celebration, plan your Upper Mustang region trek during the appropriate time.
-Tiji Festival trek in Upper Mustang shows you the typical cultural rites and rituals of the Hidden Kingdom Lo Manthang.
-This festival is celebrated to commemorate the legendary figure, Dorje Jono who used to be incarnation of Lord Buddha.
+The Tiji Festival trek in Upper Mustang shows you the typical cultural rites and rituals of the Hidden Kingdom Lo Manthang.
+This festival is celebrated to commemorate the legendary figure, Dorje Jono who used to be an incarnation of Lord Buddha.
 According to the myth, the Buddha incarnation got victory over the demonic activities planned to destroy the kingdom through natural catastrophes.

-There are many myths related to the celebration of Tiji Festival.
+There are many myths related to the celebration of the Tiji Festival.
 The most agreed anecdote opines that Dorje Jono fought against his demon father who designed to destroy the kingdom by creating drought and water shortage in this arid land of Lo Manthang region.
 Tiji Festival is celebrated at the premises of Choede Monastery in the ancient capital of Lo Manthang.
-Also known as The Chasing of the Demons Festival, Tiji has been celebrated since 500 years back to mark the peaceful co-existence of people of Upper Mustang and the prayer for the World Peace.
+Also known as The Chasing of the Demons Festival, Tiji has been celebrated for 500 years back to mark the peaceful co-existence of the people of Upper Mustang and the prayer for World Peace.

-Mustang Muktinath trek takes you to Muktinath Temple (3,710m) that is equally respected by the Hindu and Buddhist followers.
+Mustang Muktinath trek takes you to Muktinath Temple (3,710m) which is equally respected by the Hindu and Buddhist followers.
 The core attractions of this pilgrimage site are the 108 waterspouts continuously cycling water and the natural flame that never burns out.
-The other temples and idols of Hindu deities and Buddha incarnations are equally sites of the Maktinath area.
-More importantly, trekking to Upper Mustang region rewards you with the glorious natural beauty of the Nepalese Himalayas bordering with Tibetan Plateau.
-As this region lies in the rain shadow area of Dhaulagiri and Annapurna Himalayan ranges, Nepal Mustang hiking is best to do in the rainy season as it receives low or no rainfall at all.
+The other temples and idols of Hindu deities and Buddha incarnations are equally sites of the Muktinath area.
+More importantly, trekking to the Upper Mustang region rewards you with the glorious natural beauty of the Nepalese Himalayas bordering with Tibetan Plateau.
+As this region lies in the rain shadow area of the Dhaulagiri and Annapurna Himalayan ranges, Nepal Mustang hiking is best to do in the rainy season as it receives low or no rainfall at all.

-As Mustang Tiji Festival trek is a remote trek of Nepal, there are a few challenging factors possible to come during the journey.
+As the Mustang Tiji Festival trek is a remote trek of Nepal, there are a few challenging factors possible to come during the journey.
 The obvious challenges that arise during the trip are hiking hours, climate, altitude sickness, and remoteness of this region.
 You have to walk up to 9 hours a day to cover a large distance in changing altitude.
-Change in altitude may result into Acute Mountain Sickness (AMS) that you may not be able to complete the Upper Mustang dream.
+Change in altitude may result in Acute Mountain Sickness (AMS) and you may not be able to complete the Upper Mustang dream.
 As this is one of the remote area treks, you may not find the luxurious facilities of accommodation and food items.
 You must be flexible for all these challenges and cooperate with the trekking guide to accomplish this moderate to strenuous trekking.

-One of the pioneer travel and trekking agencies located at the tourist center, A1 Excursion Adventure has designed Upper Mustang trek itinerary for 16 days.
-To experience the wonderful landscapes, Himalayan views, flora, fauna, culture and tradition of Upper Mustang, you take a flight to Mustang via Pokhara.
+One of the pioneer travel and trekking agencies located at the tourist center, A1 Excursion Adventure has designed an Upper Mustang trek itinerary for 16 days.
+To experience the wonderful landscapes, Himalayan views, flora, fauna, culture, and tradition of Upper Mustang, you take a flight to Mustang via Pokhara.
 You formally begin this trek from Jomsom, the administrative headquarters of Mustang, which is one of the ‘districts across the Himalayas’.
 You have to go across four Himalayan passes all above 3,800 meters including the highest pass, Marang La Pass (also known as Chogo La Pass: 4,230m).

 Tiji Festival- Upper Mustang Trek 19 Days Itinerary: